 Even so, in the domestic politics of war-making, it would be unwise to count Congress out.
 Obama did not have to seek congressional approval for military action in retaliation for the Assad regime’s recent alleged use of chemical weapons against his own people.
 But he did.
 And that was a prudent choice.

 The advantages of consent will mostly matter in retrospect, not in the run-up to war.
 That is because, if Congress approves the military action, it cannot as easily criticize its effects.
 Just ask Secretary of State John Kerry, who stumbled through the 2004 campaign for the presidency trying to explain why he was for the Iraq War before he was against it.
-In the aftermath of a military action, members of Congress
+In the aftermath of a military action, members of Congress can use hearings, investigations, floor debates, and media appearances to make a case that a military venture failed outright or created new problems.
+In extreme cases, as occurred in the

 - Full website and iPad access